10 Ways to Keep Your Money Safe While Traveling

 5. Use ATMs in Banks

-6. Put All Your Important Items in Your Front Pockets
+6. Put Money and Important Items in Your Front Pockets

 7. Small Purchases With Cash, Larger Purchases With Credit Cards